TechWomenTribe/introduction_to_python/README.md

 What is Python you ask? good question.
 Python is a popular programming language known for its simplicity and versatility.
 It is used for web development, data analysis, AI, and more, and is beginner-friendly with a clean and readable syntax.
+(Of course Python is the writer's of this document favourite progmramming language, and I do expect it to be your favourite as well!
+Joking 😅)

 #### What is pip?